 Element 1: The weekly sync meeting

-- The look-ahead (10 minutes): Each partner reviews the coming week and flags any situations where the other person needs to know what’s happening.
+- The look-ahead (10 minutes): Each partner reviews the coming week and flags any situations where the other person needs to know what is happening.
 “I have a board meeting Wednesday that might run late.
-Also, I’m on deadline Friday, so I need morning focus time.”
+Also, I am on deadline Friday, so I need morning focus time.”

-- The support conversation (15 minutes): Based on what you each flagged, you negotiate who handles what.
-Not negotiating who does more overall (that’s a different conversation).
-Just: this week, with these constraints, what does each person need from the other?
+- The support conversation (15 minutes): Based on what you each flagged, you negotiate who handles what this week, with these constraints.
+You are not negotiating who does more overall, which is a different conversation.
 “I need you to handle school pickup on Wednesday and Thursday.
-In return, I’ll manage the weekend.”
+In return, I will manage the weekend.”

-- The relationship check-in (10 minutes): The relationship check-in is the one most couples skip, and it’s why they end up feeling like roommates.
+- The relationship check-in (10 minutes): The relationship check-in is the one most couples skip, and it is why they end up feeling like roommates.
 Ask one simple question: “When was the last time we spent time together without talking about logistics?”
-The answer usually reveals how long it’s been since you were partners and not just co-managers.
+The answer usually reveals how long it has been since you were partners and not just co-managers.

 - The sustainability question (5 minutes): “Is this week sustainable?”
 If both say yes, move forward.
 If either says no, you problem-solve before the week starts rather than after the crisis.
-You don’t solve the big problem yet (that’s a monthly or quarterly conversation).
+You do not solve the big problem yet (that is a monthly or quarterly conversation).
 You solve the week.

 Weekly Sync Meeting is a scheduled 30-45 minute conversation between partners in a dual-career household where each person reviews upcoming priorities, requests specific support from their partner, and checks whether current time allocation is sustainable for the relationship.